mpox rash

-The spread of monkeypox, now known as mpox, has significantly reduced since last year.
-However, it is still spreading.
-If you think you might have monkeypox bumps or other symptoms, you might be scared.
+The spread of Mpox, formally known as monkeypox, has significantly reduced since 2022.* It’s become very rare in the U.S. However, there has been a recent uptick in Africa of both the original strain and a new subtype of the Mpox virus.
+If you think you might have an Mpox rash or other symptoms, you might be scared.

-One, while it is contagious, it is not nearly as easily transmitted as COVID-19.
-We know how scary it is to hear about another possible pandemic, but that isn’t something you should worry about with mpox.
+One, while it is contagious, it is not transmitted as easily as COVID-19 because it isn’t airborne.
+We know how scary it is to hear about another possible pandemic, but that probably will never be something you should worry about with this viral condition.

-Two, while it is related to smallpox, it isn’t nearly as severe and only very rarely deadly, especially this current strain.
+Two, although it is related to smallpox, it isn’t as severe or deadly, especially the strain (Clade 2) that broke out in the U.S. in 2022.
+The strain currently spreading across Africa, known as Clade 1, does cause more severe illness, but with a fatality rate of 3.6%, it is much lower than that of smallpox.
 Most people who have it, even in third-world countries, survive and heal completely within four to six weeks.

 What is Mpox?